al3gzy/animal_t3/README.md

 ### Core Components

-- **`AnimalTicTacToe` class** — Manages all game logic, including board creation, turn handling, and winner detection.
+- **`AnimalTicTacToe` class** — Manages all game logic, including board creation, turn handling and winner detection.
 - **NumPy arrays** — Used to represent both the board (`self.board`) and the polyomino shape (`self.animal_shape`).
-- **Gameplay flow** — Players define the target shape, take turns placing their marks, and after each move, the game checks whether the target pattern appears in any rotation or reflection.
+- **Gameplay flow** — Players define the target shape, take turns placing their marks and after each move, the game checks whether the target pattern appears in any rotation or reflection.

 ---